ndesmic/webrott/4-walls2.md

 Walls Part 2: We Have Color
 ===========================

 After much digging in the ROTT source code I found by checking references for `colormap` that is is assigned to by an object called `origpal` (which sounds like what we want).
-That the pallet is loaded in `RT_MAIN.C`.
+That the palette is loaded in `RT_MAIN.C`.

 ```C
 void Init_Tables (void){